OmniWildcard/Omni-s_World/Readme_Files/ETC_Readme.md

     - Falkreath Terrain Fix.esp
     - Rift Terrain Fix.esp
     - Haafingar Terrain Fix.esp
+    - Hjaalmarch Terrain Fix.esp
+    - Pale Terrain Fix.esp
+    - Winterhold Terrain Fix.esp
+    - Eastmarch Terrain Fix.esp
+    - Moss Mother Cavern Fix.esp
     - Shadowgreen Cavern Fix.esp
+    - HPH - RM - Synthesis Patch.esp
     - RemoveInteriorFog.esp
     - DynDOLOD.esp
     - Occlusion.esp
+    - Katla's Farm Windmill Fix.esp
+    - Skyrim Water Wheels Fix.esp
     - IcePenguinWorldMap.esp

+5) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/96k3xi4dxnz3rlm/LOOT-backup-20250507T020857.zip/file) and extract its contents into your LOOT data folder.
+You'll find the LOOT data folder under <ins>*AppData > Local > LOOT*</ins> by default.
+Simply extract the ruleset there and run LOOT for automated sorting.

+> [!Note]
+> The following sections below are only for those who have modified the list.
+If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.

 ## How to Update Grass Cache
 Updating the Grass Cache is a multi-step process that utilizes both SSEEdit and the Creation Kit.
 As such, I've separated them into their own subsections to keep things as simple as possible.